vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 There are two approaches to testing a Vuex store.
 The first approach is to unit test the getters, mutations, and actions separately.
 The second approach is to create a store and test against that.
 We'll look at both approaches.

 To see how to test a Vuex store, we're going to create a simple counter store.
-The store will have an `increment` mutation and a `counter` getter.
+The store will have an `increment` mutation and an `evenOrOdd` getter.

 ```js
 // mutations.js